-Traditionally phone-based, SDRs now connect with organizations using a variety of methods.
+Traditionally phone-based, SDRs now link with organizations utilizing a variety of methods.

 SDRs get their leads from a variety of sources:

-- Advertising and marketing, for example, on social media.
+Marketing and marketing, for instance, on social networks.

-SDRs must quickly respond and contact inbound leads within minutes.
-They use tools such as social media, phone, and email, as well as mastering lead generation software and other CRM platforms.
+SDRs should rapidly respond and get in touch with incoming leads within minutes.
+They use tools such as social media, phone, and email, as well as mastering list building software and other CRM platforms.

-The difference between a good and great SDR is the skills they grasp.
-Great salespeople must utilize their skills and tools to the max in an age where buyers are on a different online journey and are not responsive to pushy tactics.
+The difference between a excellent and great SDR is the abilities they understand.
+Excellent salespeople should utilize their tools and skills to the max in an age where purchasers are on a various online journey and are not responsive to pushy tactics.

 A Day in the Life of an SDR